IgnacioVeiga/RG39/README.md

 ## To do:
 - Recognize the library of Epic Games Store.
-- Show icons in the UI instead of text.
 - Show a cover / cover.
 - Use custom themes.